swiftlang/swift-evolution/proposals/nnnn-actors.md

 2. If the declaration is within an extension, the extension.
 3. If the declaration is within a type (or extension thereof), the type definition.

-If there is no suitable `@reentrant` attribute, an actor-isolated function is non-reentrant.
+If there is no suitable `@reentrant` attribute, an actor-isolated function is reentrant.

 ## Source compatibility